jlevasseur/afterburner/README.txt

 run 'make menuconfig' and tailor the configuration to your preferences.
 The default configuration will build components that have been under test for over a year, and thus are fairly old.

+Other commands:
+  make downloads
+    - Lists the files that we retrieve from the Internet. make download_now
+    - Retrieve the files from the Internet immediately. make cvs
+    - Lists the CVS repositories that we retrieve from the Internet. make cvs_now
+    - Retrieve the CVS repositories from the Internet now.

 [ Running ]